demern/proxpy/README.md

 proxy card images.
 It downloads the necessary images from Scryfall and caches them locally, then generates sheets of card images to print.

 Still tweaking it, stay tuned.
+Cross-platform compatibility is definitely a goal but not confirmed right now.
+So far I've only tested this works on Linux (Fedora 32/Centos 7/WSL).

 Install
 -------